Vermeille/Torchelie/README.md

   classes.
 * `PairedDataset` takes to datasets and returns the cartesian products of its samples.
-* `MixMatchDataset` takes a dataset, sample all pairs and interpolates samples and labels with a random mixing value.
+* `MixUpDataset` takes a dataset, sample all pairs and interpolates samples and labels with a random mixing value.

 ## `torchelie.datasets.debug`